AgDude/ngCombobox/CONTRIBUTING.md

 - `watch`: Runs all tests automatically every time the source code files change.
 - `coverage`: Generates the code coverage report.
 This may help you be sure nothing is left untested.

-# Guidelines

-Even though ngTagsInput isn't a big project, there are a few guidelines I'd like you to follow so everything remains organized and consistent.

 ## Coding guidelines

 No endless list of conventions and standards here; just three simple guidelines: